bract/bract.github.io/about.md

   - Application entry-point
   - Application configuration
   - Steps to initialize and launch application
-- Allow extensions to Bract facilities (e.g. any library/framework integration) via modules
+- Allow extensions to Bract (e.g. any library/framework integration) via modules

 Bract does not aim to: